 At the June 1 Council Meeting, the council approved a contract with Foothills Conservancy to help with the process.
 This included negotiating with Crescent Land and an appraisal was part of that.
 FVR raised $2650 for the Land Appraisal during the month.
 Two FVR Info Meetings were held in September to gather feedback from community.

-By November, a Park Plan by FVR was available to explain details of park and why Valdese needed the park.
+By November, a Valdese Lakeside Park Plan created by FVR was available to explain details of park (location, parcel size, future amenities – hike, bike, kayak, fish, disc golf, picnic, etc) and why Valdese needed the park.
 Covering conservation, economic impact and enjoyment of the community – the plan was helpful in generating interest in the acquisition.
 Later in the month, it was confirmed Crescent sold the land out from under us and FVR returned appraisal donations.

 Foothills Conservancy continued to work on the project and in January 2016 the new property owner agreed to sell the property to the town.
 FVR again raised money to pay for the appraisal to be used in negotiations ($2500 in June).
 Once there was an offer in place (contingent on the town receiving 2 state grants), Friends of the Valdese Rec started fundraising for the land purchase.

 In December, 2016, the Rostan Family Foundation pledged $300K to the Valdese Lakeside Park project, if all other funding was acquired.
 Using the land purchase plan created by Foothills Conservancy ($1M state grants, $365K community donations), our first goal was $100K to help with the purchase of the land and some amenities.
 The entire $100K was covered by Kellex in a meeting on Feb 16, 2017.